Planning For College

 Visit Federal Student Loan Programs. to learn more.

 Learn about different types of Student Loans in the Life Events section of Finance Your Future, a free online financial literacy

 course that teaches important financial skills, including planning

 Understanding the details of repayment on your federal student loan can save time and money.
 These resources will help you learn about the repayment process:

 Overwhelmed by student debt?

-It is now easier than ever to create a personalized path to affordable monthly student loan payments with the use of the CFPB's Payback Playbook.
+It is now easier than ever to create a personalized path to affordable monthly student loan payments with the use of the CFPB's Student Loan Payback Playbook.
 This is a tool that helps borrowers gain a better understanding of the repayment options available to them for paying off their student debt.
-View the full article to learn more.